wangy325/endlessriver/content/zh/about/_index.md

 All code snipptes showed in contents can be find in this [Repo](https://github.com/wangy325/java-review).

+Due to this, this blog looks more like a doc page, which theme Book is desgined for docs.

 Also, there are some 'practical guides' type contents, but not that much.
 I should write more blogs like that, I think. /*\

+Besides, I was thought to translate some English posts.
+Now I perfer to quote them or write some.

 ## The author